Overview

 Optic nerve

-The optic nerve can vary in appearance from one person to another.
-This means it is sometimes difficult to know if someone’s optic nerve is normal or abnormal.
+The optic nerve can have a slightly different appearance for each person.
+This means that it is sometimes difficult to know if someone’s optic nerve is normal or abnormal.

-If the appearance of the nerve does not change over time, it is likely that it is normal for you.
-If there is a change, it might suggest a condition that is getting worse, like glaucoma.
+If the appearance of the nerve does not change with time, it is likely that it is normal for you.
+If there is a change, it will suggest a progressive condition like glaucoma.

 Ways the optic nerve might suggest glaucoma

-Short-sighted (high myopic) patients have larger eyeballs than others.
-Their optic nerves can look like they are damaged, but this might just be normal for you.
+People who are short-sighted (high myopic) have larger eyeballs than others.
+Their optic nerves can look like they are damaged, but this might be normal for you.

 Tilted optic nerve head